Get The Career You Want

 - GRE not required

 International Students must apply and be accepted into a degree-granting program in order to earn a graduate certificate.
+A non-refundable $10 processing fee per application is required.

 This option requires a report describing the results of an independent study project.
 The scope of the research topic should be defined in such a way that a full-time student could complete the requirements for a master’s degree in twelve months or three semesters following the completion of coursework by regularly scheduling graduate research credits.